-The Apple iPad Pro 12.9 runs on iPadOS, recently introduced, offering many more laptop-like file management features and improved Apple Pencil integration.
+The Apple iPad Pro 12.9 runs on iPadOS, offering many more laptop-like file management features and improved Apple Pencil integration.
 The iPad Pro 12.9 also comes with Apple's Office-equivalent programmes including Numbers, Pages and Keynote.
 It also comes with the company's voice assistant Siri.

 Surface Pro 7 vs Apple iPad Pro 12.9: Conclusion

 The Microsoft Surface Pro 7 is likely to be the better choice for those actually after a Windows laptop replacement, given the processor, and storage plus RAM can be configured to suit your needs.